bh007183/old-man-weather/README.md

 # old-man-weather

-I am a Full-Stack Developer and this application was an exercise in API usage from a third party.
+I am a Full-Stack Developer and this application was an exercise in API usage from a third party!

 <img src="image.png" alt="Screen shot of app">